elastic-rs/elastic/README.md

 ## Development

-Development is active, but because functionality is split across crates it can be hard to track where the effort is going.
-There is a [GitHub Project](https://github.com/orgs/elastic-rs/projects/1) to easily track priorities at the crate-level.
-Other cross-crate concerns are also tracked as projects.

 `elastic` targets the `stable` channel, so it doesn't use any unstable features, but we'd like to track where improvements can be made by unstable features once they stabilise.
 There is another [GitHub Project](https://github.com/orgs/elastic-rs/projects/8) to record these possible enhancements.

 The `elastic` crate brings a few independent crates together into a cohesive API.
 It aims to provide the glue between them and offer some good defaults.
 If you have a more specialised use-case, you can pick and choose the crates that will best support it.
 See the [crates](#crates) section for a full list.